Britain, U.S. working with Saudis to repatriate citizens

 Saudi Arabia suspended all international passenger flights in and out of the country for two weeks starting March 14 to try to contain the spread of the coronavirus around the globe, but there is no indication normal travel will resume on Sunday.

-The kingdom has recorded more than 1,100 coronavirus infections - the most in the Gulf Arab region - and three fatalities.
+The kingdom recorded 99 new cases on Saturday, taking its total to more than 1,200 coronavirus infections - the most in the Gulf Arab region - with four fatalities.

 Britain has recorded more than 14,500 cases, including Prime Minister Boris Johnson and heir to the throne Prince Charles, with 759 deaths.
 More than 1,500 Americans have been killed among over 100,000 reported infections, the most of any country.